sahilrajput03/sahilrajput03/learn-obs.md

 # Readme

+## Using zoom with obs virtual camera?

+The thing you need to take care that zoom connects to mic first and then you open obs otherwise the zoom will not pick your mic.
+If for some reason the mic doesn't work in zoom you simply need to exit the meet, exit obs, re-enter the zoom meet, now start virtual camera of obs.
+Yikes!
+It works.!!

 ## Using google meet with virtual camera with firefox outputs a mirror image of your scrren image?

 Problem: Google meet flips the camera video horizontally by default and when we use virtual camera of the obs-studio we see that the vidoe of the scren also suffers this., i.e., text is simply not readable.